ibm-cloud-docs/vpc/vpc-quota-metrics.md

 # VPC Resource Quota Overview metrics definitions
 {: #vpc-quota-metrics}

 Some VPC resources have quotas associated with them.
-The metrics definitions defined below allow the user to see the consumption number related to the quota along with the associated limit.
+The following metrics definitions allow the user to see the consumption number related to the quota along with the associated limit.

 ## Quota metrics available by resource type
 {: metrics-by-plan}